-\textbf{Effects of losing a union election.}\quad Our DiD results measure the differential change in contributions from establishments where the union won versus establishments where the union lost the election.
-The observed relative shift in donations could not only be explained by the effects of unionization after winning the election, but also by an effect of holding and losing an election.
-Interaction with the union organization in preparation for the union election as well as a potentially increased salience of worker issues and distributional conflicts may affect the political behavior of employees, in particular in the short term, even if the union election is lost.
-We test this by estimating the effects of losing an election compared to holding no election.
-To avoid selection into which establishments hold and lose elections, we exploit only variation in the timing of union elections and use establishments that hold and lose an election in the future as control group.
-We implement this approach in a stacked DiD model similar to our baseline model (\ref{model1}).\footnote{See Appendix \ref{sec:app_losing} for details of the stacking implementation.
-We also implement the DiD estimators by \cite{Borusyak2021} and \cite{Callaway2021}, which yield similar results.} Results are presented in Appendix Table \ref{tab:losing}.
-We obtain small and insignificant estimates for our two main outcomes and for both workers and managers with a precision similar to our baseline results.
-This suggests that losing a union election can indeed be viewed as an untreated counterfactual and that our results are driven by the effect of unionization after winning a union election. \\ Overall, our estimates provide robust evidence that unionization changes the composition of employees' campaign contributions in favor of Democratic (relative to Republican) candidates.
-Importantly, this effect is found for both workers and managers.
+\textbf{Effects of losing a union election.}\quad Our DiD results measure the differential change in contributions between establishments with won and lost union elections.
+The observed relative shift in donations may reflect not only unionization effects after winning the election but also effects from holding and losing an election.
+Interactions with union organizers and heightened awareness of worker issues and distributional conflicts could affect employees' political behavior, in particular in the short term, even if the union election is lost.
+To test this, we estimate the effects of losing an election compared to holding no election, leveraging variation in the timing of elections.
+Specifically, we implement a stacked DiD model, using as the control group establishments that hold and lose an election in the future (see Appendix \ref{sec:app_losing} for details of the stacking implementation).
+Results, presented in Appendix Table \ref{tab:losing}, show small and insignificant estimates for our two main outcomes and for both workers and managers, with a precision similar to our baseline results.
+This suggests that losing an election serves as a valid counterfactual, confirming that our results capture the effects of unionization after winning a union election.